covINSPIRATION | DOP's Choice

 Inspiration during self-isolation continues.
 This week we are sharing some of the DOP’s choices for an escape into the world of cinema, right from the sofa in your living room and in your pajamas.

-Arm yourself with popcorn and chill and dive in!
+Arm yourself with popcorn, chill and dive in!

 ALEXANDER STANISHEV’S CHOICE